Treaties and Land Claims

 I can describe how Canadian treaties are complex agreements between Indigenous people and the Canadian Government.

-I can critically analyze whether the terms in a treaty were beneficial to
+I can critically analyze whether the terms in a treaty were beneficial to both parties.

 I can apply my learning to work towards reconciliation with Canada's Indigenous population.

 First People's Principles of LearningLearning ultimately supports the well-being of the self, the family, the community, the land, the spirits, and the ancestors.

 - Show the Government of Canada video Resolving Specific Land Claims for Everyone’s Benefit (6:40).

 - Discuss: Where do land claims come from?
 How are they resolved?
 Who benefits when land claims are settled?

 - Have students read the Canadian Encyclopedia article Indigenous Land Claims in Canada.

 - As a class, create a Venn Diagram to show the similarities and differences between a Specific Land Claim and a Comprehensive Land Claim (modern treaty).